The Blueprint

 Phase 1 is about minimizing what your debt costs you so you can start building the runway to a balanced life.
 That means optimizing your expenses, finding ways to add income on a capped salary, and picking the student loan strategy that fits your situation.
 The goal is a net worth of $0 as soon as possible.

 Physical therapists, OTs, and SLPs typically graduate with $100,000–$180,000 in federal student debt and three realistic repayment options.
-The right strategy depends almost entirely on where you work and how long you plan to stay there.
+The right strategy depends on where you work and how long you want to stay there.

 - Pay it off ASAP — Strategies to pay off your loans rapidly and minimize interest paid.